 This article will provide an overview of the condition, starting with the definition of chronic depression, its symptoms, causes, and available treatment options.

 Even mild symptoms of depression may interfere with day-to-day activities.
 Start your treatment today.

 What Is Chronic Depression?

 Chronic depression is a continuous and long-term form of the disease.
 The chronic depression definition marks out its two unique characteristics: its recurrent nature and its extended term.
-This condition is also known as dysthymia, but the latest Diagnostic and Statistical Manual of Mental Disorders, 5th edition text revision (DSM-5-TR), identifies persistent depressive disorder (PDD) as the clinical term for both chronic depressive disorder and dysthymia.
+This condition is also known as dysthymia, but the latest Diagnostic and Statistical Manual of Mental Disorders, 5th edition text revision (

 To be diagnosed with dysthymic disorder, a patient must have symptoms for at least two years and should not be symptom-free for more than 2 months at any time.
 It is the only form of depression with symptoms that last that long.
 The onset of the condition is usually early in life.
 Generally, the patients experience mild and less severe symptoms compared to major depressive disorder.
 However, the condition can still cause significant disruption in all aspects of one’s life, including work, leisure, and relationships.

-Only a certified mental health professional can make a correct diagnosis, Consult with MEDvidi doctors to know if you have depression.
+Only a certified mental health professional can make a correct diagnosis, Consult with MEDvidi doctors to get depression medical treatment.

 Symptoms of Chronic Depression

 Chronic depression symptoms are similar to those of